zaslab/Neurite-computations/README.md

 # Neurite-computations
-Contains the supplementary files and scripts that generated the figures of the manuscript:
+Contains the supplementary files, the full data, and the scripts developed to analyze the data For the manuscript:

 The synaptic organization in the C. elegans neural network supports local compartmentalized computations